apify/apify-docs-v2/sources/academy/get_most_of_actors/monetizing_your_actor.md

 # [](#monetizing-your-actor) Monetizing your actor

+**Learn how you can monetize your web scraping and automation projects by publishing and renting actors to users in Apify Store.**

+---

 When publishing your actor on the Apify platform you have the choice to make it a **Paid actor** and get paid by the users benefiting from your tool.

 ![Paid actor example](./images/scraper-example.webp)